whacked/cow/tools for remembering code projects.md

 Now, I am not an expert nix user, and the workflow described here may be non-standard, but it has worked better than anything else I have tried to date (if you know a better solution, I'd love to know [^nix-alternatives])

 [^nix-alternatives]: [Guix](https://guix.gnu.org/) comes up, but Nix has far more packages.
 [Spack](https://spack.io/) is also very interesting but I found Nix better for system-level integration, plus it has far more packages.
-Also, `ripgrep` recognizes the `.nix` filetype natively
+Also, `ripgrep` recognizes the `.nix` filetype out of the box

 ### reminding myself what I can do in a project